What is Laser Therapy?

 During each painless treatment, laser energy increases circulation, drawing water, oxygen, and nutrients to the damaged area.
 This creates an optimal healing environment that reduces inflammation, swelling, muscle spasms, stiffness, and pain.
 As the injured area returns to normal, function is restored and pain is relieved.

-During K-Laser therapy, infrared laser light interacts with tissues at the cellular level increasing metabolic activity within the cell.
+During Summus/K-Laser therapy, infrared laser light interacts with tissues at the cellular level increasing metabolic activity within the cell.
 By improving the transport of nutrients across the cell membrane, the increased production of cellular energy (ATP) is stimulated.
 The cascade of beneficial effects that follows includes increased cellular function and tissue repair.

 Where do clinical results really come from?